Nonprofits

 Interested in becoming a Community Impact PARTNER?

-As a partner, you'll be eligible to apply for grants to fund projects that make a difference in our community.
+As a partner, you'll be connected with a network of other agencies serving the Midlands and be eligible to apply for grants to fund projects that make a difference in our community.

 Partner Spotlight